-The testing program was organized in two parts: 1) tests on slender and stocky struts, as well as, 2) tests on physical mockups of slender and stocky triplex modules.
+The testing program was divided into two parts: 1) tests on slender and stocky struts, as well as 2) tests on physical mock-ups of slender and stocky triplex modules.

 Before describing the tests, a comment on some material properties needs to be made.
-Previously to the described here tests, a uniaxial tension tests of cross and base cables were performed in order to determine experimentally the equivalent Youngs' moduli.
-This was important, since the cables are composites build from steel lines and force transducers, as well as in case of cross cables, roman screws - see Figure 1.
+Previously to the described here tests, uniaxial tension tests of cross and base cables were performed to determine experimentally the equivalent Youngs' moduli.
+This was important since the cables are composites built from steel lines and force transducers, as well as in the case of cross cables, Roman screws - see Fig. 1.
 The equivalent moduli of the cross and base cables were 81 and 56 GPa, respectively.
-Moreover, the Young's module was also determined for the M20 bars in tension tests.
-Theory of elasticity does not distinguish the values of Young's module in tension and compression, therefore it was acceptable from the theoretical point of view.
-Since the stocky strut is composed of a circular hollow section, its moduli was assumed the same as M20 bar but recalculated due to the slight difference in cross sectional area.
+Moreover, Young's module was also determined for the M20 bars in tension tests.
+The theory of elasticity does not distinguish the values of Young's module in tension and compression; therefore it was acceptable from the theoretical point of view.
+Since the stocky strut is composed of a circular hollow section, its moduli were assumed the same as the M20 bar but recalculated due to the slight difference in cross-sectional area.
 The obtained Youngs' moduli were 204.1 and 197.8 GPa for the slender and stocky struts, respectively.

 A total of six tests for struts were performed - three for the stocky and three for the slender ones.
-The material and cross section properties of struts are presented in Table 2, where m is the unit mass, $f_y$ is the yield strength, A is the cross section area, $l_0$ is the initial length, $l_b$ is the second moment of inertia, i is the radius of gyration, $\lambda$ is the slenderness and d is the threaded diameter of M20 bar.
+The material and cross-section properties of struts are presented in Table 2, where m is the unit mass, f_y is the yield strength, A is the cross-section area, l_0 is the initial length, I_b is the second moment of inertia, i is the radius of gyration, λ is the slenderness and d is the threaded diameter of M20 bar.